Header Ads Widget

 3. Animal Biochemistry

+The branch of Biochemistry that deals with the study of structure, functions, composition, and decomposition of biochemicals, as well as biochemical processes involved in the body of animals only, is called Animal biochemistry.
 Animals form the most complex and diverse group among all living creatures, thus having more complexities at the cellular, molecular, morphological, gene, and physiological levels.
 In order to know more and more about animals' biochemical life, it is important for Animal Biochemists to have a close look at what's happening at the molecular level during health and illness.

-Examples of Animals' Biochemistry in action
+Examples of Animals' Biochemistry in action:

 • Glycogenesis (Formation of Glycogen).